Diehl BGT Defense and ThyssenKrupp Marine Systems

-First test launch of the Royal Norwegian Navy’s Ula-class diesel electric submarines is expected to take place in 2015.
+The first test launch of the Royal Norwegian Navy’s Ula-class diesel-electric submarines is expected to take place in 2015.

-The IDAS missile system comprises three major components including a missile, a launching container, and combat system (CS) integration.
-The weapon has high single-shot kill probability and can be deployed under all climatic conditions.
+The IDAS missile system comprises three major components including a missile, a launching container and combat system (CS) integration.
+The weapon has a high single-shot kill probability and can be deployed under all climatic conditions.
 It offers a high degree of precision hit performance on determined impact points.

 The 2.5m-long missile has a diameter of 180mm and a launch mass of 120kg.
 Its foldable wing assembly and strakes provide support and guidance in the launching container.
 The weapon is fitted with an electro-mechanical control actuation system with four foldable control fins.

 It also features a fibre-optic bobbin system with four bobbins.
 The missile tail and launching container have one bobbin each, and the compensation buoy of the missile’s separable rear section has two bobbins.

 The guidance section consists of a high-precision imaging-processing infrared (IIR) seeker, autopilot, strap-down inertial reference unit and guidance electronics.
 This IIR seeker provides autonomous guidance for the missile by allowing it to search, detect and acquire the targets.
 The autopilot is used to navigate the weapon.